 Senior dogs need fewer calories.
 Their metabolism slows down.
 They are not running around like lunatics anymore (usually).
 If you keep feeding them the same amount they got at age 3, they will get fat.
 And fat senior dogs have way more problems โ joint pain, diabetes, heart strain, you name it.

 Switch to a senior formula or reduce portions by 10-15%.
-Look for food with:
+Look for food with moderate protein, lower calories per cup, added glucosamine and chondroitin, omega-3 fatty acids, and easy-to-digest ingredients.

 Some people swear by raw diets.
 I am not going to get into that debate.
 If you want to do raw, talk to a veterinary nutritionist.
 Do not just wing it based on a Facebook group.
 Senior dogs have less digestive flexibility than young ones.
 A bad diet choice hits them harder.